"Dear Jane Doe

 Dealing with rejection can take a toll on an eager job-seeker - so much so that behavior can be altered, and ambition becomes nonexistent.
 If you are subjected to job rejection or would like to equip yourself for possible future use; follow these guidelines to overcome the dampening effects of job rejection and possibly in different realms of your life.

 DO NOT TAKE REJECTION PERSONALLY

 A company that is actively looking for a candidate to fill a position will have a pool of talent that want that job.
-You will be faced with competition of all sorts of backgrounds and experiences, and even though you felt like you gave the interview of your lifetime and you displayed your qualifications, you find yourself still jobless.
+You will face the competition of all sorts of backgrounds and experiences, and even though you felt like you gave the interview of your life and you displayed your qualifications, you find yourself still jobless.
 It hurts.
 Many people fall into despair when they get rejected from a job opportunity, confidence is broken, and insecurities begin to surface.

 ALWAYS LEAVE ROOM FOR OTHER OPPORTUNITIES

-It’s a fantastic feeling to finally land an interview after applying to so many jobs.
-It’s totally fine to be excited for this opportunity but don’t make the mistake of betting on one specific job with the belief that it’s a perfect fit.
-There’s never a guarantee with being hired in and if you don’t happen to get the job, you may be subjected to an even harder blow of disappointment.
+It’s a fantastic feeling to land an interview after applying for so many jobs finally.
+It’s wonderful to be excited about this opportunity but don’t make the mistake of betting on one specific position with the belief that it’s a perfect fit.
+There’s never a guarantee with being hired in, and if you don’t happen to get the job, you may be subject to an even harder blow of disappointment.
 The takeaway?
 Apply for multiple positions, allow each opportunity to unfold, consider all of your options, and avoid overconfidence.
 There are plenty of open doors waiting for you step through, be patient and persistent and you will find success.